-Figure 1-1 LEDs on the front panel
+Figure 1-1 Front Panel sketch

-The Router's LEDs are located on the front panel (View from left to right).
+The router's LEDs and the Wireless On/Off button are located on the front panel (View from left to right).

-Name Status Indication U (Power) Off Power is off.
+Name Status Indication PWR Off Power is off.
 On Power is on.
-On The Router is initializing or maybe has a system error. ★ (System) Flashing The Router is working properly.
-Off The Router has a system error.
-(Mirologo Off The wireless function is disabled. 会 (Wireless 2.4GHz) Flashing The wireless function is enabled.
-The Router is working on 2.4GHz radio band.
-(Mireless Off The wireless function is disabled.
-(Wireless 5GHz) Flashing The wireless function is enabled.
-The Router is working on 5GHz radio band.
-Off There is no device linked to the corresponding port. ☐ (Ethernet) ☐ (Internet) On There is a device linked to the corresponding port but there is no activity.
-Flashing There is an active device linked to the corresponding port.

-₩ (WPS) Slow Flash A wireless device is connecting to the network by WPS function.
-This process will last in the first 2 minutes.
+On The router is initializing or maybe has a system error.
+SYS Flash The router is working properly.
+Off The router has a system error.
+WIRELESS Off The Wireless function is disabled.
+WINLLESS Flash The Wireless function is enabled.
+Off There is no device linked to the corresponding port.
+LAN 1-4 INTERNET On There is a device linked to the corresponding port but there is no activity.
+Flash There is an active device linked to the corresponding port.
+USB Off No storage device or printer is plugged into the USB port.
+USB On A storage device or printer has connected to the USB port.
+WPS Slow Flash A wireless device is connecting to the network by WPS function.
+This process will last in the first two minutes.
 On A wireless device has been successfully added to the network by WPS function.
 Quick Flash A wireless device failed to be added to the network by WPS function.
-O (USB on the rear panel) Off No storage device or printer is plugged into the USB port.
-On A storage device or printer has connected to the USB port.

-Table 1-1 The LEDs Description
+Table 1-1 The LEDs description

-- 1) After a device is successfully added to the network by WPS function, the WPS LED will keep on for about 5 minutes and then turn off. - 2) The Router is set to working concurrently in 2.4GHz and 5GHz by default.
-If you desire to choose the working frequency, please go to 4.5 Dual Band Selection.
+- 1. After a device is successfully added to the network by WPS function, the WPS LED will keep on for about 5 minutes and then turn off. - 2.
+Pressing the Wireless On/Off button for two seconds will turn on/off the wireless radio.
+When the WIRELESS LED flashes, the wireless function has been enabled.
+When the WIRELESS LED is off, the wireless function has been disabled.